 Future American Sign Language Interpreters strives to encourage students to participate in public affairs related to interpreting careers, inform interpreters about their rights as students and as future interpreters, and recruit students to the interpreting career and inform them about interpreting as an option for a profession.
 A continuous goal of FASLI is to involve future interpreters more fully in the Deaf community in order to create awareness of the many different communities represented at LSC-CyFair and other communities.

-Contact: Leyel Hudson Chris Orta
+Advisors: Leyel Hudson Chris Orta FASLI constitution

 FPE is open to any student who has the desire to become an educator or is interested in entering the field of education.
 Several events are held throughout the year where members are given opportunities to network with others in the field and to connect with resources needed to move through the educational pathway.
 FPE is a charter of ATPE, a State Teacher Organization that serves to the needs of educators in Texas.
 As a part of this club, members will become a part of ATPE as well.
 We welcome you with open arms and look forward to meeting you!